Development

 object:

-Update the indexing parameters (
+Update the indexing parameters (blocks

-) with thechunk
+) with the chunk

-.Replace all addresses with those in the the newly outputted config file
+Replace all addresses with those in the the newly outputted config file rust/config/development/<network>_contracts.json

-.
-For the home and replica addresses, use the proxy addresses.If you deployed a new network that has not been seen before, add a new
+If you deployed a new network that has not been seen before, add a new NomadDomain

 object and fill it with the correct fields.